Shumkov/dhp/README.md

 ======================

 DHP is a wrapper around a PHP docker container.
-It provides transparent work with Dockerized PHP as you work with usual local PHP interpreter.
+It provides transparent using containerized PHP as you use usual local PHP interpreter.

 P.S. i shit bash.